JiayiWuLeo/JiayiWuLeo.github.io/_pages/about.md

 # 📰 News

+- 2023/01/16: ***Our paper [“UDepth: Fast Monocular Depth Estimation for Visually-guided Underwater Robots”](https://arxiv.org/abs/2209.12358) has been accepted by ICRA 2023 !!!***

-- 2022/09/15: The paper “UDepth: Fast Monocular Depth Estimation for Visually-guided Underwater Robots” I collaborated with Boxiao Yu and Prof. Islam was submitted to ICRA 2023.
+- 2022/09/15: The paper [“UDepth: Fast Monocular Depth Estimation for Visually-guided Underwater Robots”](https://arxiv.org/abs/2209.12358) I collaborated with Boxiao Yu and Prof. Islam was submitted to ICRA 2023.

 - 2022/08/23: Completed the summer internship at Vobile and got a return offer (recommended by Dr. Zhao).